ethan-letrno/cop5725-implementation-project/README.md

 Compiled using MinGW g++ Version 8.2.0-5.

-"Installing" the programs is a matter of just downloading the repository and extracting the files to a common folder, along with the file "2000000.table" given to the instructor via email or USB.
+"Installing" the programs is a matter of just downloading the repository and extracting the files to a common folder, along with the file "2000000.table" given at request via email (eml14g@my.fsu.edu).
+An example of a table file is given, 184000.table, which could be used instead with modification of code.

 To compile the naive solution, run this command: "g++ -std=c++11 naive.cpp" To run the naive solution, edit first the files "elements" 2D string vector to include the groupings you desire to be computed - the groupings used in our experiments are detailed in groups.txt.
 They are in order 1-28 in the 2D vector in the main function.
 Then recompile and run "a.out" or "a.exe" depending on your machine.